fredrik1998/FootballApp/README.md

 [Watch it live here:](https://footballapp-production.up.railway.app/) (There is limit of 10 API req)
 ## Project Description
-Football Dashboard is a comprehensive football statistics and information platform that provides users with up-to-date information on various football leagues, teams, players, and matches.
+Footy Frenzy is a comprehensive football statistics and information platform that provides users with up-to-date information on various football leagues, teams, players, and matches.
 With its sleek design and user-friendly interface, this app is perfect for football enthusiasts looking for a one-stop solution to follow their favorite teams and players.